Canon EOS R1 Review

 The R1 features Canon's formerly only-subscription-accessible Neural Network upscaling and noise reduction processing in the camera.
 Output HEIF or JPG images that are 2x larger in both dimensions (96 megapixels) and utilize higher quality noise reduction processing, with cropping available.

 The R1 delivers outstanding image quality, including low noise levels and excellent dynamic range.
-If 24 megapixels are adequate for your needs, this camera delivers the image quality you need.
+If 24 megapixels are adequate for your needs, this camera delivers the image quality you want.

 In-Body Image Stabilization (IBIS)